 Antigone’s clients range from technology start-ups to international corporations.
-Antigone has successfully protected companies involved in billion-dollar intellectual property litigation and has experience with technologies that range from pharmaceuticals and medical devices to Internet, software, and aerospace technologies and products that include consumer goods and apparel.
-She also has significant experience involving patent and trademark prosecution and litigation involving copyright, trademark, unfair competition, technology transfer, antitrust, and trade secret issues.
+She has represented companies involved in high stakes intellectual property litigation over technologies that range from pharmaceuticals and medical devices to Internet, software, cyber security, telecommunication, and aerospace technologies.
+Antigone has significant experience involving ediscovery related technologies and practices.
+She has also helped consumer products companies manage and grow brand-related assets, including companies focused on fitness, food, cosmetics, and apparel products.

-Having worked for both a trial and an appellate judge in intellectual property-focused courts, Antigone brings an insider’s practical perspective to her litigation and client counseling practice.
-Antigone also trains other attorneys, law students, and companies on legal issues and strategies relating to emerging technologies, e-discovery, social media, cloud computing, and international data transfer and privacy restrictions.
+Having worked for both a trial judge at the U.S. International Trade Commission (ITC) and an appellate judge at the Court of Appeals for the Federal Circuit (Federal Circuit), Antigone brings a practical perspective to her litigation and client counseling practice.
+Antigone also counsels attorneys, law students, and companies on business risks and best practices relating to business use of emerging technologies, social media, cloud computing, and relevant data transfer and privacy restrictions.

 Before she founded Cloudigy Law, Antigone was a litigator at Finnegan, Henderson, Farabow, Garrett & Dunner LLP, in Washington, DC and managed the firm’s electronic litigation working group on e-discovery.
-Prior to law school, Antigone conducted scientific research involving clinical and pre-clinical biophysics and magnetic resonance studies at a large university medical center.
-This experience taught her the importance of business interests and needs when crafting legal solutions—a perspective often missing in the legal field.
+Before law school, Antigone conducted scientific research involving clinical and pre-clinical biophysics and magnetic resonance studies at a large university medical center.
+This experience sharpened her focus on business needs and the practical aspects of innovation efforts when crafting legal solutions—a perspective often missing in the legal field.

 She does much more than legal work, though.
 Antigone is an avid fruit and vegetable gardener and enjoys growing heirloom tomatoes in the summer.